smathewsm/other_knowledge/knowledge.md

 # 1. Project Name
-Console Service for Customer Console Access
+Console Service for Customer Console Access in XYZ Cloud

 # 2. Project Overview

-The project provides console access to customer virtual machines through the GUI and API.
+The project provides XYZ cloud console access to customer virtual machines through the GUI and API.
 The user can choose between a graphical (VNC) console, or a serial (TTY) console depending on their needs.

 The graphical and serial consoles can be configured within the boot image, with the boot-loader and the kernel boot